Brodan/CoverLover/README.md

 # To Do:
 - [ ] Finish, clean up, document source.
 - [ ] Parse job listing to retrieve company and position dynamically.
-- [ ] Figure out a way to easily clone and deploy this app.
+- [ ] Convert into command line application.